Programming

 Documentation

-I also prepare the recepies book to guide how to use this starter kit properly.
+I prepared the recepies book to guide how to use this starter kit properly.
 I know you are a pro in Rust development but I just want to help beginners that still struggle.

 • Architecture Guide (guide/ARCHITECTURE.md) — System design, layered architecture, request lifecycle, OpenAPI setup